Jejomar Binay: Third stint (2001–2010)

 Then Makati Mayor Binay at a meeting of political leaders in Valencia, Negros Oriental in September 2009.

 Following the May 14, 2001 election, Binay reclaimed his post as mayor of Makati, winning over actor, television host, and then-vice mayor Edu Manzano in a landslide victory and became a critic of President Gloria Macapagal Arroyo.
-In 2004, he became the general campaign manager of Fernando Poe Jr.'s unsuccessful presidential bid.
+In 2004, he became the general campaign manager of Fernando Poe Jr.'s unsuccessful presidential bid and served as a member of the executive committee of the Koalisyon ng Nagkakaisang Pilipino, the political coalition that backed Poe.
 He won his fifth term on May 10, 2004, by a large margin against 1st district councilor Oscar Ibay.
 He ran for his sixth and last term as mayor on May 14, 2007, and won again by a significant margin beating incumbent senator and actor Lito Lapid.
 His margin over Lapid was then considered as the largest margin in a local election in Makati.

 In October 2006, the Department of the Interior and Local Government (DILG) issued a suspension order against Binay, Vice Mayor Ernesto Mercado, and all members of the city council following an accusation of 'ghost employees' on the city payroll by former vice mayor Roberto Brillante, a political rival.
 Refusing to cooperate with the suspension order, Binay barricaded himself inside the Makati City Hall.
 Among those who expressed support were former president Corazon Aquino, actress Susan Roces (widow of Fernando Poe Jr.), and several Catholic bishops.
 After a three-day stand-off, the Court of Appeals issued a temporary restraining order.
 Before it lapsed, the court issued an injunction order, thereby preventing the Office of the President from enforcing its suspension order until the case was resolved.

 Binay – together with his wife, Elenita, and nine others – was vindicated by the courts in a graft case filed by the Office of the Ombudsman over allegations of overpricing in the purchase of office furniture.
 Allegedly, he had irregular purchases worth from the years 1991–2006.
 The case was also filed by Brillante, who at that time was leading in Makati a Palace-supported signature campaign to amend the Constitution.
 The Sandiganbayan Third Division dismissed the graft case filed against him and his six co-accused for lack of factual basis even prior to Binay's arraignment.
 Critics claimed the suspension order was intended to distract attention from the government's own scandals.